MEET OUR LEAD TRAINERS AND EVALUATORS

 Amie Panteny, PT, DPT

-Dr. Panteny is a physical therapist with over 14 years experience in a variety of settings from pediatrics to geriatrics in acute care, outpatient and school based programs.
+Dr. Panteny is a physical therapist with over 15 years experience in a variety of settings from pediatrics to geriatrics in acute care, outpatient and school based programs.
 She received her Master of Physical Therapy from UT Southwestern Medical Center at Dallas followed by her Doctorate of Physical Therapy from The College of St. Scholastica.
 Her area of specialty includes developmental and functional movement in children as well as with neurological and orthopedic patients.
 Amie resides in the DFW area of Texas.

 Carmen E. Sanchez, PhD

 Dr. Sanchez is a licensed clinical psychologist, a clinical researcher and a published scientific writer.
 She earned her MA and PhD degrees from the University of South Carolina with an internship at Duke University.
 She has worked extensively with the clinical evaluation of children age 0-3 years and with children and adolescents with rare diseases.
 Her work has extended to the pediatric and adult populations, particularly in the area of neurocognitive issues.
 She has participated in global education, training raters to use various psychological instruments and following up on their ability to use these instruments with fidelity.
 She has shaped impactful data collection systems, minimizing data errors and streamlining key research processes.
-She currently resides in Durham, NC.
+Carmen currently resides in Durham, NC.

 Susie Ward, B.Kin

 Susie is a research kinesiologist specializing in the clinical implementation of technology in neurological rehabilitation settings.
 She began her research career coordinating and assessing for trials at McMaster University and the University Health Network’s Kinesiology and Rehabilitation Sciences departments, where she developed a keen interest in the intersection between adaptive exercise and the utilization of technology to maximize outcomes and quality of life in those living with complex injuries and illnesses.
 She has since consulted for several industry leaders to develop business strategies to introduce a wide portfolio of innovative devices to the Canadian market, responsible for training and educating rehabilitation teams all over Canada.
-Susie currently resides in Montreal, Quebec.
+Susie currently resides in Toronto, Ontario.

 Angela Williams, PT, DPT

 Dr. Williams has more than 25 years of clinical experience in a variety of settings and was a clinical specialist for a medical device company, training therapists and patients using neuromuscular functional electrical stimulation devices.
 She specializes in neurological disorders and is currently the lead acute physical therapist for the stroke team in a comprehensive stroke center.
 She served on various interdisciplinary hospital committees and provided training and education to staff and at a recent professional conference.
 Angela received her Master of Science in Physical Therapy and Doctorate of Physical Therapy from Texas Woman’s University.
-She currently resides in the DFW area of Texas.
+Angela currently resides in the DFW area of Texas.